How to gift a property to a child, spouse, civil partner or family member

 For example, a husband who wholly owns a property might want to protect his spouse's interest in the property.
 This could be achieved by gifting 50% of the property to the spouse.

-If the transfer is between married couple or civil partners, there would be no Capital Gains Tax (CGT) or Stamp Duty Land Tax (SDLT) payable.
+If the transfer is between a married couple or civil partners, there would be no Capital Gains Tax (CGT) or Stamp Duty Land Tax (SDLT) payable.

 Gifting a property to another family member